SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/B - Neural Networks Basics.md

 \Delta \boldsymbol{w_k} = \alpha \cdot r (\boldsymbol{w_k}, b_k, \boldsymbol{x}, d)
 $$

-where $r (\boldsymbol{w_k}, b_k, \boldsymbol{x}, d)$ is the learning signal which depends on the current weight vector, input and desired output & $\alpha$ is the learning parameter which spans between 0 and 1.
+where $r (\boldsymbol{w_k}, b_k, \boldsymbol{x}, d)$ is the learning signal which depends on the current weight vector, bias, input and desired output & $\alpha$ is the learning parameter which spans between 0 and 1.
 Note that $d$ is zero for unsupervised learning.

 Training occurs iteratively for all training patterns and all output nodes until convergence.
-A cycle of iteration refers to a set of iterations that goes over all the input patterns (i.e. one epoch) and convergence is achieved when there is no change of the values of weights (incl. bias) with iterations.
+A cycle of iteration refers to a set of iterations that goes over all the input patterns (i.e. one epoch) and convergence is achieved when there is no change in the values of weights (and bias) with every iteration.

 ### Hebbian Learning Rule